 From space, the magnetosphere resembles a magnetic dipole.
-Field lines resonate in a circular pattern from magnetic north and south poles.
+Field lines resonate in a circular pattern from the magnetic north and south poles.
 Compasses see magnetic fields and point in this direction.

 The magnetosphere allows life to exist on Earth’s surface.
 Without it, Earth would be exposed to cosmic and solar radiation from the sun.
 Magnetic fields bend particles.
-If you have dangerous high-speed particles from space, it will deflect it like a shield to cosmic radiation.
+If you have dangerous high-speed particles from space, it will deflect them like a shield from cosmic radiation.

 During magnetic storms, trapped plasma flashes lights that are observable around the globe.
 This disturbance in the magnetosphere is what creates the Aurora Borealis or Northern Lights.